apache/pekko/docs/src/main/paradox/coordination.md

 The configuration must define the `lease-class` property for the FQCN of the lease implementation.

-The lease implementation should have support for the following properties where the defaults come from `akka.coordination.lease`:
+The lease implementation should have support for the following properties where the defaults come from `pekko.coordination.lease`:

 @@snip [reference.conf](/akka-coordination/src/main/resources/reference.conf) { #defaults }